Cannabis Dispensary Scale Buying Guide

-Medical and Legal Cannabis dispensaries are still fairly new in the United States, and the requirements for dispensary scales are still unclear because they vary from state to state.
-But, as more states legalize medical marijuana and some states begin to legalize recreational marijuana, the states are attempting to set some standards in order to ensure that honest and fair transactions are taking place.
+Medical and Legal Cannabis dispensaries are growing quickly in the United States, and the requirements for dispensary scales are still unclear because they vary from state to state.
+But, as more states legalize medical and/or recreational marijuana states are attempting to set some standards in order to ensure that honest and fair transactions are taking place.
 As is the case with all scales, the state or local Weights and Measures department typically inspects scales at all retail establishments once per year.
 Some states may determine that those inspections should occur more frequently in Marijuana Dispensaries.
 The first consideration when choosing a marijuana dispensary scale is to be certain it is NTEP approved.

 NTEP means it has been tested and certified as "of a certain quality" (passes all the tests) by the National Type Evaluation Program (NTEP) Committee of the National Conference on Weights and Measures.
 An NTEP scale is granted a sort of pre-approval which includes a Certificate of Conformance (CoC) Number.
 NTEP approval is required in most US states for all scales that are used for over the counter retail transactions.
 (Any time money changes hands based on the weight of an item or items).
 These scales are then considered "Legal for Trade", or legal for use in commercial transactions.